ProGamerGov/Neural-Tile/README.md

 A better tiling script for Neural-Style

 # Requirements

-You should have [Neural-Style](https://github.com/jcjohnson/neural-style/) first!
+A Neural Art project like [Neural-Style](https://github.com/jcjohnson/neural-style/)

 And ImageMagick, install it with: